-Immediately after the serial flash receives the Resume instruction, the WEL and WIP bits are set to "1" and the PSB or ESB is cleared to "0".
+Immediately after the Serial NOR Flash receives the Resume instruction, the WEL and WIP bits are set to "1" and the PSB or ESB is cleared to "0".
 The program or erase operation will continue until finished ("Figure 35.
 Resume to Read Latency") or until another Suspend instruction is received.
 A resume-to-suspend latency of tPRS or tERS must be observed before issuing another Suspend instruction ("Figure 33.
 Resume to Suspend Latency").

-Please note that the Resume instruction will be ignored if the serial flash is in "Performance Enhance Mode".
-Make sure the serial flash is not in "Performance Enhance Mode" before issuing the Resume instruction.
+Please note that the Resume instruction will be ignored if the Serial NOR Flash is in "Performance Enhance Mode".
+Make sure the Serial NOR Flash is not in "Performance Enhance Mode" before issuing the Resume instruction.